teekag/teekag/README.md

 - What are the key objectives and outcomes we aim to achieve?
 - How can we leverage data-driven methods to drive actionable insights?
-- What are the most effective ways to engage and empower end-users with the generated intelligence?
+- What are the most effective ways to engage and empower end-users with generated intelligence?
 - How can we create reinformcement learning mechanisms within applications to streamline continous optimization?
 - How can we leverage generative AI, LLMs & and foundational models to bring human-interaction to the next level?
 - How can we integrate a source of "truth" into prediction mechanisms, such as physics-infromed ML, constraints, and mathemtical symmetries?